Good personal statement openings are crucial when it comes to engaging admissions tutors.

 “The personal statement is supposed to be personal.
 Learning to write about yourself in a compelling way is a vital skill when applying for jobs; using hackneyed phrases is not the best way to stand out.”Mary Curnock Cook

-Here are some introductory sentence starters that will add to the compelling quality of your personal statement, without making it sound as though you’ve plucked words from a dictionary:
+If so, here are some introductory personal statement openings that will add to the compelling quality of your writing, without making it sound as though you’ve plucked words from a dictionary:

 |The definition of…||It is thought that…||My experience of…||I justified my…|